complexdatacollective/documentation.networkcanvas.com/docs/project-overview.md

 Social networks are not a singular methodology, but a broad approach to research which straddles multiple disciplines and research ontologies.
 Therefore, we have focused on creating a flexible suite of tools which have few constraints on the type of study that can be developed.

 Researchers construct their own protocols - customized to their own needs.
-And protocols are built within Architect, by selecting from a number of Interfaces which we’ve designed to be optimized for the collection of specific types of data.
+And protocols are built within Architect, by selecting from a number of Interfaces which we've designed to be optimized for the collection of specific types of data.
 Each Interface is also able to be customized.

 Furthermore, both nodes and edges are able to be generated in multiple ways.
 For researchers utilizing rosters, interviewees are able to select their alters from pre-loaded lists, or type into text fields which search and filter.
 For researchers not utilizing rosters, researchers have two options: an ultra quick name generation interface for when only a name is required to be captured, or a Name Generator which uses per-alter forms to capture detailed attributes.